jhannah/jays.net/nomad.md

 # Nomadic Living

 The year is 2016.
-Jay is threatening to live in a toy hauler full time.
+Jay is in Omaha, NE falls and springs, and [in the RV](https://goo.gl/vqZzQG) summers and winters.

 ## Legal residency